Kallmann syndrome: Treatment

+Lifelong treatment for both sexes is normally required.
+Hormone replacement therapy (HRT) is the major form of treatment with the aim to replace the missing testosterone or estrogen and progesterone.
+Specialised fertility treatments are also available.
+Hormone replacement therapy is used to induce and maintain secondary sexual characteristics and fertility.
 For both males and females, the initial aim for treatment is the development of the secondary sexual characteristics normally seen at puberty.
 Once this has been achieved, continued hormone replacement therapy is required for both males and females to maintain sexual function, bone health, libido and general wellbeing.
 In males, testosterone replacement therapy is required for the maintenance of normal muscle mass.

 Early treatment is sometimes required for male infants with suspected KS/CHH to correct undescended testes and micropenis if present with the use or surgery or gonadotropin or DHT treatment.
 Females with KS/CHH normally do not require any treatment before adolescence.
 Currently, no treatments exist for the lack of sense of smell, mirror movement of the hands or the absence of one kidney.

 Treatment for both males and females with KS/CHH normally consists of one of three options which can be used for both hormone replacement therapy and/or fertility treatment.